jtb324/pyphewas-package/README.md

 ## Summary

 This repository contains a CLI tool implemented in python that can be used to run a PheWAS analysis.
 This script supports both PheCode 1.2 and PheCode X (read about each [here](https://phewascatalog.org/phewas/#home)).
 This package is based on the [PheTK](https://github.com/nhgritctran/PheTK) package but offers flexibility in the model that I wanted and has a more verbose output by reporting the betas and standard errors for all predictors.
+The PyPhewas-package supports both logistic and linear regression.
+Additionally, this package will use Firth Regression when a perfect separation error is encountered in the logistic model.

 ## Installation